artmenlope/fortran90-call-gnuplot-test/README.md

 # fortran90-call-gnuplot-test
 This is a test to try calling Gnuplot from a Fortran 90 script.
+The compiler used is GFortran.

 The [main program](https://github.com/artmenlope/fortran90-call-gnuplot-test/blob/master/main.f90) generates 3D data of the function